NoobySloth/Custom-Weapons/README.md

 # SINCE 2023 ROCKSTAR DOESNT ALLOW REAL LIFE BRANDS, USE THIS PACK ON YOUR OWN RISK

-### Feel free to ask in the support channel of Project Sloth (https://discord.gg/projectsloth)

 # Addon guns for QBCore

 This is a **FREE** release!